sbramin/clamber/README.md

 # clamber

-Go go WebCrawler with a bolt on.
+Web Clamberer with a bolt on.

 ## Usage